Side hop starters

 What's more, starting with both wheels on the ground, you don't have to struggle on the rear wheel, it is somehow easier on muddy terrain, and you can take advantage of both wheels to push-up on the ground before take-off.

-You should end up with your arms stretched, your bum over the rear wheel ready to transfer all the compression over the rear tyre.
+You should end up with your arms stretched, your bum over the rear wheel ready to kick into your front pedal for a full jump extention.

 Crouch to compress both tyres before you jump.